 How Do You Make This Pork Tenderloin Recipe?

-Lay two pork tenderloins right on top of the cabbage and apples, like you see here.
+• Place two pork tenderloins right on top of the cabbage and apples, like you see in the photo below.

-Baste the pork with the honey mustard glaze, turning over to coat the bottom as well.
+• Baste the pork with the honey mustard sauce, turning over to coat the bottom as well.
 You can also drizzle any excess sauce on the cabbage and apples if you like.

-When the pork is done, cooked to a temperature of 145 degrees, remove the pork from the sheet pan and place it onto a board.
-Cover the pork tenderloins with foil and let rest for 5-10 minutes.
+• Test Temperature Of Pork For Doneness: When the pork is done is should be cooked to a temperature of 145 degrees.
+Remove the pork from the sheet pan and place it onto a plater or board.
+Cover the tenderloins with foil and let rest for 5 minutes.

-Using a spatula, remove the apples and cabbage from the sheet pan and place them onto a serving platter.
+• Serve: Using a spatula, remove the apples and cabbage from the sheet pan and place them onto a serving platter.
+Slice the pork into thick pieces and serve with the cabbage and apples.

 Is Pork Supposed To Be Pink?